user-story-based-exercises/sew-adv-fileupload-projection/README.md

 ### Acceptance Criteria
 - A music player, which plays a single song at a time, is available.
 - A special projection is used to access the music data.

+### Hint
+- User dataurl to store your songs in the database